Tutorial: Configure Workday for automatic user provisioning

 Select Save above, and then Yes to the dialog.
 Close the Attribute-Mapping screen if it is still open.

-Back on the main Provisioning tab, select Synchronize Workday Workers to On Premises Active Directory (or Synchronize Workers to Azure AD) again.
+Back on the main Provisioning tab, select Synchronize Workday Workers to On Premises Active Directory (or Synchronize Workers to Microsoft Entra ID) again.

 Select Add new mapping.